-I am a first year Ph.D. student in the Computer Science Department at Carnegie Mellon University.
+I am a second year Ph.D. student in the Computer Science Department at Carnegie Mellon University.
 I am interested in problems that lie in the intersection of Machine Learning and Game Theory.
 I am fortunate to be co-advised by Avrim Blum and Ariel Procaccia.